Abhinav-Prime/Trip-tales/Readme.md

 Responsive Design: Enjoy a seamless experience across all devices with our fully responsive interface.
 Inviting Landing Page: An engaging and intuitive landing page that captures the essence and excitement of exploration.

+Backend: Technologies used:

+Node.js: Server-side JavaScript runtime environment.
+Express.js: Fast and minimalist web framework for Node.js.
+MongoDB: NoSQL database for flexible and scalable data storage.
+Mongoose: Elegant MongoDB object modeling for Node.js.
+JWT (JSON Web Tokens): Secure authentication mechanism.
+Cloudinary/AWS S3: For efficient and scalable media storage and delivery.

+Front-End
 Demo
 very soon...

-Technologies Used
+Technologies To be Used
-Front-End

 React.js: For building interactive and dynamic user interfaces.
 Redux: State management for predictable and maintainable application state.
 Styled Components / SASS: For modular and reusable styling.
 WebRTC: Facilitating real-time video and audio communication.
 Socket.io: Enabling real-time, bi-directional communication between clients and servers.
 Back-End
-Node.js: Server-side JavaScript runtime environment.
-Express.js: Fast and minimalist web framework for Node.js.
-MongoDB: NoSQL database for flexible and scalable data storage.
-Mongoose: Elegant MongoDB object modeling for Node.js.
-JWT (JSON Web Tokens): Secure authentication mechanism.
-Cloudinary/AWS S3: For efficient and scalable media storage and delivery.